cnthiesen/quantum-innovation-challenge/eligibility.md

 # Eligibility

 To be eligible for participating in the Quantum Innovation Challenge, the following requirements must be met:
-1. Teams must consist of an academic member and start-up members.
+1. Teams must consist of at least one academic member.
 2. The academic member must be employed or affiliated with a university, hospital, or other non-profit research institution and will receive the voucher grant for Gefion access during Phase 2.
 The institution will serve as administering institution for the grant.
 3. Each team member must have an active role.
 Each team is responsible to define the role of each team member.
-4. The academic member must send a hosting letter signed by the head of department of the administering institution to quantum_challenge@mqs.dk.
+4. The academic member must send a hosting letter signed by the head of department of the administering institution to <a href="mailto:quantum_challenge@mqs.dk">quantum_challenge@mqs.dk</a>.
 5. Teams may submit only one proposal for this challenge.